 The round, reflective logo on Lululemon gear is like a beacon for all fitness lovers.
-It comes with a prestige that the Nike swoosh and Under Armour X-thingy simply don’t have—but it also comes with a higher price tag.
-That price is often what persuades most people to pass it up, or only purchase items sparingly.
+It comes with prestige that the Nike swoosh and Under Armour X-thingy simply don’t have—but it also comes with a higher price tag.
+That price is often what persuades most people to pass it up or only purchase items sparingly.

 When you’re in down dog at the yoga studio, in the middle of your three-mile run, or even running straight from the gym to a dinner date, you want to know the clothing you wear is going to hold up during your sweat session.
 You need clothing that will stay in place, lie comfortably against your skin, and keep you as cool as possible.
 With the quality of materials and make of Lululemon products, this is what you get.

 When you’re paying so much for an item, you expect it to be very well constructed.
 Every piece I’ve laid my hands on from Lululemon has lived up to this expectation.
 The clothing is cut well and never shaped in a weird way.
 The stitching is always consistent and durable.
 And the fabrics, which are most definitely the most important part of any workout gear, are breathable, strong, and comfortable.

 The most important thing to know about Lululemon’s fit is that they cut things on the slim side.
 Most clothing companies consider a 6 a medium, but in Lululemon, this is a small.
 If you wear a small in other activewear brands, you’ll need to size up in Lululemon.
 At first, this can feel insulting, but it’s just the way they do their sizes.
 I wear a size 2 in jeans, but I wear a size 6 in Lululemon pants.